SciML/Catalyst.jl/docs/src/catalyst_applications/bifurcation_diagrams.md

 nothing # hide
 ```

 BifurcationKit computes bifurcation diagrams using the `bifurcationdiagram` function.
 From an initial point in the diagram, it tracks the solution (using a continuation algorithm) until the entire diagram is computed (BifurcationKit's continuation can be used for other purposes, however, this tutorial focuses on bifurcation diagram computation).
 The continuation settings are provided in a `ContinuationPar` structure.
 In this example, we will only specify three settings, `p_min` and `p_max` (which sets the minimum and maximum values over which the bifurcation parameter is varied) and `max_steps` (the maximum number of continuation steps to take as the bifurcation diagram is tracked).
-If we wish to compute a bifurcation diagram over the interval *(2.0,20.0)*  we use the following settings:
+We wish to compute a bifurcation diagram over the interval *(2.0,20.0)*, and will use the following settings:
 ```@example ex1
 p_span = (2.0, 20.0)
 opts_br = ContinuationPar(p_min = p_span[1], p_max = p_span[2], max_steps=1000)